it21281778/it21281778/README.md

 - 👋 Hi, I’m @MasterLWA.
-This is my university Accountn👨🏻‍💻
+This is my university Account👨🏻‍💻